"Treat others the way you want to be treated, but even better!"

 Injecting drugs.
-Needle sharing spreads many serious infections, including HIV, hepatitis B and hepatitis C. If you acquire HIV by injecting drugs, you can transmit it sexually.
+Syringe sharing spreads many serious infections, including HIV, hepatitis B and hepatitis C. If you acquire HIV by injecting drugs, you can transmit it sexually.

 Being an adolescent female.
 In adolescent girls, the immature cervix is made up of constantly changing cells.
 These unstable cells make the adolescent female cervix more vulnerable to certain sexually transmitted organisms.

 Men who request prescriptions for drugs to treat erectile dysfunction.
 Men who ask their doctors for prescriptions for certain drugs — such as sildenafil (Viagra), tadalafil (Cialis) and vardenafil (Levitra) — have higher rates of STIs.
 Be sure you are up to date on safe sex practices if you ask your doctor for one of these medications.

 Transmission from mother to infant Certain STIs — such as gonorrhea, chlamydia, HIV and syphilis — can be passed from an infected mother to her child during pregnancy or delivery.
 STIs in infants can cause serious problems and may be fatal.
 All pregnant women should be screened for these infections and treated.